trl-lab/trl-lab.github.io/_pages/open-positions.md

 We have two open positions for PhD researchers to start in Fall 2025 or Winter 2025/2026:

 <ol>
-    <li><b>PhD on Responsible Mechanisms for AI-Powered Data Analysis</b>: Apply by 30 June 2025 <b><a href="https://www.cwi.nl/en/jobs/vacancies/1174839/" target="blank">here!</a></b></li>
+    <li><b>PhD on Reliable Mechanisms for AI-Powered Data Analysis</b>: Apply by 30 June 2025 <b><a href="https://www.cwi.nl/en/jobs/vacancies/1174839/" target="blank">here!</a></b></li>
     Tabular data analysis is an emerging specialization of AI-powered systems in the form of, for example, agentic systems or other abstract LLM-pipelines, but research has shown that existing AI-powered data analysis frameworks are brittle.
 If successful, though, such systems can uncover high-value insights from structured data that prevails in governments, humanitarian organizations, enterprises, and healthcare.
-The anticipated research will focus on developing mechanisms for "responsible" (responsible in a broad sense) AI-powered data analysis systems.
+The anticipated research will focus on developing mechanisms for reliable (reliable in a broad sense) AI-powered data analysis systems.
 This can involve research questions from NLP and AI like model robustness and guardrails, human-computer interaction such as interpretability and interfaces, and ethics and regulation, but also be focused on applications such as data preparation, etc.
     <br>
     <br>
     <br>